mattbishun5/WS_Application/README.md

 Furthermore, a database could easily be implemented.
 I had troubles with getting MySQL to connect, and it’s something that would enhance my project greatly.
 I had the basics with a server, but a fully-fledged database would be something that would improve my application even further.

+Given more time, I could create a database, and implement api routes to access the database.